RobertLucey/via-app/README.md

 Android Road Quality Collector App
 ==================================

 Road quality collection from cycling around.
-This only gathers and uploads data, for map generation / analysis go to https://github.com/RobertLucey/bike
+This only gathers and uploads data, for map generation / analysis go to https://github.com/RobertLucey/via

-Use a bike mount for the phone if you can, data from the phone being in the pocket isn't as good
+Use a mount for the phone if you can for bikes.

 ## Requirements